jhnnsrs/rath/website/docs/sync_async.md

 ---
-sidebar_position: 1
+sidebar_position: 3
-sidebar_label: "Sync vs Async"
+sidebar_label: "Sync, Async and Qt"
 ---

-# Sync vs Async
+# Sync and Async Api

 Rath tries to faciliate the usage of async and sync consumers alike and hide implementation details under a coverning api that should feel natural for both type of scenarios.
 No matter which Terminating Link **async** or **sync** you are choosing.
 The Api i